pulumi/pulumi-hugo/themes/default/content/resources/build-etl-pipeline-amazon-redshift-aws-glue-modern-infrastructure/index.md

 hero:
   image: /icons/containers.svg
   title: "Build an ETL pipeline with Amazon Redshift and AWS Glue | Modern Infrastructure"
-title: "Build an ETL pipeline with Amazon Redshift and AWS Glue |..."
+title: "Build an ETL pipeline with Amazon Redshift and AWS Glue..."
 meta_desc: |
     Learn how to combine AWS Glue and Amazon Redshift to build a fully-automated ETL pipeline with Pulumi.
 We'll use three components to complete our E...
 url_slug: build-etl-pipeline-amazon-redshift-aws-glue-modern-infrastructure